Liferenko/rust-playground/rust_wasm/README.md

 ## Simple web application: Wasm + web sockets.

+---
+> The code currently is not stable due to compilation issues
+---

 - A Rust library that should be compiled to Wasm and export one function (Typescript syntax) wsPing(endpoint: string, message: string): Promise<string>
 - This function should establish a web socket connection to the "endpoint" and send the text message, receive a message, and return its content.